Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: KGPLMs

 \subsection{Before-training Enhancement KGPLMs}

-There are two challenges while integrating the knowledge from KGs into PLMs: heterogeneous embedding space and knowledge noise.
-The first challenge arises from the heterogeneity of vector spaces caused by different data formats of text and KGs, which renders it difficult for PLMs to effectively integrate knowledge.
+There are two challenges when integrating the knowledge from KGs into PLMs: heterogeneous embedding space and knowledge noise.
+The first challenge arises from the heterogeneity between text and KG.
 The second challenge occurs when unrelated knowledge diverts the sentence from its correct meaning.
-Before-training enhancement methods resolve these issues by unifying text and KG triples into the same input format through preprocessing, whose framework is shown in Fig.~\ref{fig:before-training}.
+Before-training enhancement methods resolve these issues by unifying text and KG triples into the same input format, the framework of which is shown in Fig.~\ref{fig:before-training}.
 Existing studies propose diverse approaches to achieve this goal, including expanding input structures, enriching input information, generating new data, and optimizing word masks.

 \textbf{Expand Input Structures.} Some methods expand the input text into graph structure to merge the structured knowledge of KGs and then convert the merged graph into text for PLM training.
-For example, K-BERT \cite{K-BERT} converts texts to sentence trees to inject related triples by fusing it with KG subgraphs and introduces soft-position and visible matrix to overcome the problem of knowledge noise.
-Moreover, it proposes a mask-self-attention, an extension of self-attention, to prevent erroneous semantic alterations by taking advantage of the sentence structure information.
-Formally, the output from the mask-self-attention is computed as:
+For example, K-BERT \cite{K-BERT} converts texts to sentence trees to inject related triples by fusing them with KG subgraphs and introduces soft-position and visible matrix to overcome the problem of knowledge noise.
+Moreover, it proposes mask-self-attention, an extension of self-attention, to prevent erroneous semantic alterations by taking advantage of the sentence structure information.
+Formally, the output from mask-self-attention is computed as:

 where $\mathbf{M}$ is the visible matrix.
 CoLAKE \cite{CoLAKE} addresses the heterogeneous embedding space challenge by combining knowledge context and language context into a unified word-knowledge graph.
-It extracts sub-graphs based on the entities mentioned in the sentence and constructs a fully-connected word graph according to the co-occurrence relationship between words.
-Then, it combines such sub-graphs and the word graph in a unified graph, followed by training the language model using the MLM objective.
-Zhang \textit{et al.} \cite{zhang2020cn} employed ConceptNet as the knowledge source to incorporate more commonsense knowledge and improved the visible matrix to control the information flow, which further improve the performance of K-BERT.
+Zhang \textit{et al.} \cite{zhang2020cn} employed ConceptNet as the knowledge source and improved the visible matrix to control the information flow, which further improved the performance of K-BERT.